Sports Science Workshop-in association with Vald Performance

 These parameters were individually addressed- backed by solid facts and research statistics- by Dr. Matthew Bourne, Lecturer, Sports Scientist & Researcher (Exercise & Sport, School of Allied Health Sciences, Griffith University, Australia) and Dr. Tannath Scott, Sports Scientist, Adjunct Associate Lecturer (The University of Queensland), Former head of sports science at the Brisbane Broncos (NRL).

 CEO of Vald Performance, Laurie Malone opened the event with an interesting and engaging overview of Vald performance and their futuristic products.
-His humourous but power-packed delivery was a refreshing start to the workshop and was a much-needed mind-opener for readying the audience for some unconventional ideas and revolutionary inventions.“Doing more isn’t better.
+His humorous but power-packed delivery was a refreshing start to the workshop and was a much-needed mind-opener for readying the audience for some unconventional ideas and revolutionary inventions.“Doing more isn’t better.
 Quality of exercise is more important”, said Dr. Bourne in his very illuminating presentation about various injury screening techniques and rehabilitation in elite sport.

-The main focus of his subject matter was return to sport after injury which involved him delving into detail into the causes of injury, the physiological responses after the injury and the exercises to be brought in practice to recuperate and bounce back.
-He aptly addressed the million dollar question in sports science; ‘how to reverse neuromuscular inhibition’ and backed his answers with references to exhaustive literature on the subject and research statistics.
+The main focus of his subject matter was the return to sport after injury which involved him delving into detail into the causes of injury, the physiological responses after the injury and the exercises to be brought in practice to recuperate and bounce back.
+He aptly addressed the millio-dollar question in sports science; ‘how to reverse neuromuscular inhibition’ and backed his answers with references to exhaustive literature on the subject and research statistics.

 He also touched upon the adaption of modern alternate criteria into rehabilitation programs as opposed to the traditional 3-step methods.